GeographicaGS/CartoTweets/README.md

 Well, that's why both the **config.cnf** file and the **run.sh** script exists.
 Just take a look at them and you will understand it right away.

-So a better way to run the docker after the build command, is by filling the parameters in the *config.cnf* file and then run:
+So a better way to run the docker after the build command is by filling the parameters in the *config.cnf* file and then running:

 ```bash
 chmod +x run.sh #if it doesn't have it already...